 - You’re surrounded by people who reinforce inauthenticity, low self-esteem, and poor decision making – these people feed the cycle of your insecurity and confusion.

 - Your daily habits, commitments, and life choices prevent you from taking the time to soul search and find who you truly are.

 Let’s explore these above points a little more in detail below:

 1# You were raised in a dysfunctional family

-Your childhood impacts your adult life and day-to-day existence tremendously.
-Your childhood years were your formation years: they created the foundation of the beliefs, behaviors, and values you carry right now.
+Our childhood experiences impact our adult life and day-to-day existence tremendously.
+Why?
+The answer is that our childhood years were our formation years: they created the foundation of the beliefs, behaviors, and values we carry right now.

 2# You’ve developed low self-esteem

 Either as a result of being raised in a dysfunctional family or through life circumstances, low self-esteem can also be why you struggle to learn how to to find yourself.